sh-veum/kafka-ksqldb-react-test/README.md

 ## docker-compose.py

-Allows you to run `docker-compose` commands with the option to exclude specific containers.
+Allows you to run `docker-compose` commands with the option to exclude or delay specific containers.

 Made since the kafka containers need time to start before the .Net backend can connect.